NeuralAnnot: Neural Annotator for 3D Human Mesh Training Sets: Experiment

 \subsection{Evaluation metrics}

-~ \textbf{Annotation time.} The annotation time represents how much time is required for the whole annotation procedure.
-For a fair comparison, the annotation time of the optimization-based annotators~\cite{bogo2016keep,pavlakos2019expressive} is measured from a quarter of all data samples as NeuralAnnot uses four GPUs for the training.
-The annotation time of NeuralAnnot is a summation of training and testing time, and we set the mini-batch size to 1 during the testing stage to simulate the per-sample optimization of the optimization-based annotators~\cite{bogo2016keep,pavlakos2019expressive}.

-\textbf{Direct 3D annotation error.} The direct 3D annotation error is defined as the average 3D joint distance ($mm$) between GT 3D poses and the pseudo-GTs.
-This metric is only applicable to datasets that provide GT 3D pose.
+~ \textbf{Direct 3D annotation error.} Figure~\ref{fig:evaluation_metric} (a) shows how we calculate the direct 3D annotation error.
+The direct 3D annotation error is measured using mean per joint position error (MPJPE) and mean per-vertex position error (MPVPE), which are the average 3D joint distance (mm) and 3D mesh vertex distance (mm) between GT and ones from 3D pseudo-GTs after aligning a root joint position.
+This metric is only applicable to datasets that provide GT 3D joint coordinates or GT 3D meshes.

-\textbf{Indirect 3D annotation error.} The indirect 3D annotation error represents how much the pseudo-GTs are beneficial for the training.
-The absence of the GT 3D pose of the in-the-wild datasets makes calculating the direct 3D annotation error impossible.
-Alternatively, we train a state-of-the-art 3D human pose and mesh estimator, I2L-MeshMet~\cite{moon2020i2l}, on the obtained pseudo-GTs of the target in-the-wild dataset and use 3D testing errors on existing outdoor benchmarks as the indirect 3D annotation error.
-3DPW~\cite{von2018recovering} and FreiHAND~\cite{Freihand2019} are used for the testing benchmarks for the body and hand parts, respectively.
-We split the FreiHAND training set into training and validation sets and report the results on the validation set.
-The error of the estimator is measured using the most widely used metrics, (PA) MPJPE ($mm$) and (PA) MPVPE ($mm$), and area under the curve (AUC).
-We provide more analysis using different estimators in the supplementary material.